eklavyasaxena/Evaluating-a-Machine-Learning-Algorithm/README.md

 _<p align = center> So as promised, here we have our **TOOL BOX - ‘WHAT TO TRY NEXT?’**
-    which, along with Validation and Learning Curves, will help us make smart decisions. </p>_
+    which, along with Validation and Learning Curves, will help us to make smart decisions. </p>_

 <br />